fac/harness-deploy-action/README.md

 ### webhookUrl

 The full webhook url for harness, including the authentication token.
-You **should** pass this as a secret.

-e.g. `https://app.harness.io/gateway/api/webhooks/XXXXXXXX?accountId=YYYYYYYYYY`, where `XXXXXXXX` and `YYYYYYYY` are actual tokens.
-You can get this from the harness UI.
+Add the URL as an Actions secret on your repo, and pass it to the action.

+The value needs to be the complete URL (include `https://`), the action will make a request using it as it, with a payload built from the other inputs.

+For this you need to a [Harness webhook trigger](https://docs.harness.io/article/ys3cvwm5gc-trigger-a-deployment-on-git-event) setup with a custom payload.
+Go to *Setup >> App Name >> Triggers* in the UI, you can add a trigger if you don't have one.
+Click *Manual Trigger* on the one you want to use and copy the Webhook URL from the top of the dialog that opens.

 ### application

 String id of the application to deploy.

-You may want to use a secret if your repo (and hence workflow file) are public, however this will break the URL when displayed by github actions.
+You may want to use a secret if your repo (and hence workflow file) are public.
+However, this will break the harness_url output when displayed by github actions, as it includes the application in the URL and Actions will redact it.

 ### services